Candy Cane Games

 Every Script is either a Server or Client script.

-• Server scripts run on the server so can do elevated things like access storage and leaderboards.
+• Server scripts run on the server.

 • Scripts and their path names are set once, when the script is created.